MicroPyramid/knol-bits/Celery/README.rst

 The configuration can be set on the app directly or by using a dedicated configuration module.
 As an example you can configure the default serializer used for serializing task payloads by changing the CELERY_TASK_SERIALIZER setting:

 celery.conf.CELERY_TASK_SERIALIZER = 'json'
-If you are configuring many settings at once you can use update:

-celery.conf.update(
-    CELERY_TASK_SERIALIZER='json',
-    CELERY_RESULT_SERIALIZER='json',
-    CELERY_TIMEZONE='Europe/Oslo',
-    CELERY_ENABLE_UTC=True,
-)
-For larger projects using a dedicated configuration module is useful, in fact you are discouraged from hard coding periodic task intervals and task routing options, as it is much better to keep this in a centralized location, and especially for libraries it makes it possible for users to control how they want your tasks to behave, you can also imagine your SysAdmin making simple changes to the configuration in the event of system trouble.
+For larger projects using a dedicated configuration module is useful, in fact you are discouraged from hard coding periodic task intervals and task routing options, as it is much bett

-You can tell your Celery instance to use a configuration module, by calling the config_from_object() method:

-celery.config_from_object('celeryconfig')
-This module is often called “celeryconfig”, but you can use any module name.

-A module named celeryconfig.py must then be available to load from the current directory or on the Python path, it could look like this:

-celeryconfig.py:

-BROKER_URL = 'amqp://'
-CELERY_RESULT_BACKEND = 'amqp://'

-CELERY_TASK_SERIALIZER = 'json'
-CELERY_RESULT_SERIALIZER = 'json'
-CELERY_TIMEZONE = 'Europe/Oslo'
-CELERY_ENABLE_UTC = True
-To verify that your configuration file works properly, and doesn’t contain any syntax errors, you can try to import it:

-$ python -m celeryconfig
-For a complete reference of configuration options, see Configuration and defaults.

-To demonstrate the power of configuration files, this how you would route a misbehaving task to a dedicated queue:

-celeryconfig.py:

 CELERY_ROUTES = {
     'tasks.add': 'low-priority',
 }
 Or instead of routing it you could rate limit the task instead, so that only 10 tasks of this type can be processed in a minute (10/m):

-celeryconfig.py:

 CELERY_ANNOTATIONS = {
     'tasks.add': {'rate_limit': '10/m'}